Xeverous/the_website/website/pages/cpp/utility/cheatsheets.rst

   - member - must be a member function
   - free, member - can be both free function and member function, no recommendation
   - recommended free - can be both a free function and a member function, recommended free function
+  - recommended member - can be both a free function and a member function, recommended member function
   - \- - can not be overloaded

+Notes:

+- Overloading convertion operator affects all functional casts, C-style cast and :cch:`static_cast`.

 Initialization
 ##############